 The Life Capital Work Group (LCWG) was formed in October 2005 as a work group of the American Academy of Actuaries' Life Capital Adequacy Subcommittee (LCAS), drawing resources from LCAS and the Life Reserves Work Group (LRWG).
-Its original charge was to review and evaluate the interest rate and market risk (C3) component of the current Life Risk-Based Capital framework in the context of life products valued under a principles-based reserving approach.
-The LCWG will work with the LRWG and the LCAS and will recommend changes to the Life-Risk Based Capital formula, as necessary, for consideration by the NAIC's Capital Adequacy Task Force.
+Its original charge was to review and evaluate the interest rate and market risk (C3) component of the current Life Risk-Based Capital framework in the context of life products valued under a principle-based reserving approach.
+LCWG will work with LRWG and LCAS to recommend changes to the Life-Risk Based Capital formula, as necessary, for consideration by the NAIC's Capital Adequacy Task Force.

-Over time, the charge of the LCWG evolved to fit the developing solution.
+Over time, the charge of LCWG evolved to fit the developing solution.
 As a result, the project was expanded to include the market risk portion of Asset Risk (C1) and all inforce business.